Retail-Cosmos/trx-mall-upload-sales-data-api/readme.md

 php artisan vendor:publish --tag="trx-mall-upload-sales-data-api-config"
 ```

-please add the following to your `.env` file
+Please add the following to your `.env` file

 ```dotenv
 # mandatory for the API